-Vehicles returning to operate on a unique route, instead of operating on an interlining basis, change the blocking optimization game.
-Drivers having to include in their schedules specific sanitizing procedures to guarantee their safety and health increase the time before performing revenue service, which must be measured and included into their duties schedules to make sure the company operates efficiently.
-Also, companies may prefer to make driver transfers only at depots, and not at nodes as before.
-This must be included the set of run-cutting optimization parameters, so that the MAIOR Transit Scheduling Suite efficiently produces useful driver schedules.
+Vehicles returning to operate on a unique route instead of operating on an interlining basis change the blocking optimization game.
+Drivers having to include in their schedules specific sanitizing procedures to guarantee their safety and health increase the time before performing revenue service, which must be measured and included in their duties schedules to make sure the company operates efficiently.
+Also, companies may prefer to make driver transfers only at depots and not at nodes as before.
+This must be included the set of run-cutting optimization parameters so that the MAIOR Transit Scheduling Suite efficiently produces useful driver schedules.

-Getting ready for all these possible changes using a scenario modelling can help the company better prepare for the “new normal” and will help schedulers find the best operational options reducing the impact on costs.
+Getting ready for all these possible changes using scenario modeling can help the company better prepare for the “new normal” and will help schedulers find the best operational options reducing the impact on costs.

 Plan for a Variety of Scenarios with the MAIOR Transit Scheduling Suite

 The truth is, nobody knows how long it will take us to return to pre-COVID ridership levels or if we ever will.
 Will cases in a city spike unexpectedly?
 Will cases continue to decline, enabling businesses to open and sending employees back to work?